Read time 7 minutes

 Use auto account setup to create an Outlook profile

-- Go to Control Panel.
+- Go to the Control Panel.
 Then click Mail.
 It will open Mail Setup – Outlook window.

 - In Mail Setup – Outlook window, click the Show Profiles button.